catalyst-cloud/catalystcloud-docs/source/ssh-filezilla-setup.rst

 to quickly and easily upload or download files from your local machine to the cloud server using SFTP (SSH File Transfer Protocol).

-You can access the server with Filezilla by using the password with SFTP, if you want.
-But using the key pair encryption is much safer.

-If you want to disable password login for security reasons (see below), you’ll need to set up Filezilla to utilise the private key you have now created.
+You can access the server with Filezilla by using the password, if you want, but using your Key Pair encryption is much safer.
+And if you want to disable password login for security reasons (see below), you’ll need to set up Filezilla to utilise the private key you have now created.

 Open the menu ``Edit`` > ``Preferences…`` then navigate to ``Connection`` > ``SFTP``.